Vito Marcantonio: Early life and education

 Marcantonio was the son of an American-born father and Italian-born mother, both with origins in Picerno, in the Basilicata region of Southern Italy.
 He was born on December 10, 1902, in the impoverished Italian Harlem ghetto of East Harlem, New York City.
 He attended New York City public schools, becoming the only member of his class from East Harlem to graduate from De Witt Clinton High School in Hell's Kitchen, and eventually received his LL.B. from the New York University School of Law in 1925.

-Career
+Early career

 In the 1920 United States presidential election, Marcantonio campaigned for Parley P. Christensen, the candidate of the Farmer-Labor Party.
 In 1924, he became campaign manager for the congressional campaign of Fiorello La Guardia, then a Progressive–Socialist.
-Together, LaGuardia and Marcantonio also campaigned for U.S. Senator Robert M. La Follette for President.
+Together, LaGuardia and Marcantonio also campaigned for U.S. Senator Robert M. La Follette for president in that year's presidential election.
 Marcantonio also became secretary of the Tenants League, which fought high rents and evictions.